cogneon/lernos-for-you/lernOS Guide/en/lernOS-Guide-en.md

 **Exercise (30 minutes):**

-Think of resources that might be valuable to people on your relationship list.
+Think of resources that might be valuable for people on your relationship list.
 This can be links, videos, books, articles, podcasts, documents or anything else.
 Put together a list of 5 resources:

 1. ...
 1. ...